solubris/experimentation/README.md

 csv output won't look nice for the md files could use csv if there was a way to map to a table in the md file

+Another way is to combine the results from all the jobs, eg:
+job2:
+needs: job1

+Will this wait for all the jobs to complete?